CrudeCreations/okcupid-matcher/README.md

 # okcupid-matcher

-> a chrome extension tools built with Vite + Solid, and Manifest v3
+> A chrome extension that reads allows you to match profiles that like you on OkCupid for free.

 ## Installing

 1. Check if your `Node.js` version is >= **14**.
 2. Change or configurate the name of your extension on `src/manifest`.
-3. Run `npm install` to install the dependencies.
+3. Run `yarn` to install the dependencies.

 ## Developing